syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-N>
-* When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
+N>• When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`..
-* When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.
+• When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.
-* You can also add or remove appointment resources dynamically.
+• You can also add or remove appointment resources dynamically.

 ### Multiple resources appointment sharing
 Multiple resources can share the same events or appointments, If appointment details edited or updated then the changes will reflect on all other shared instances simultaneously.